google/oss-fuzz/docs/glossary.md

 ## Test Input
 A sequence of bytes that is used as the input to a [fuzz target](#fuzz-target).
-Typicaly, a test input is stored in a seperate file.
+Typicaly, a test input is stored in a separate file.

 ## Reproducer
 Or a **testcase**.<BR>